2025-05-17

 documentation updates.

-) suggests an architectural trend toward
+security) suggests an architectural trend toward

 microservices or modular monolith.

-files shows increased investment
+.vue and .js files shows increased investment

 in SPA (Single Page Application) UX.

-), security checks, and
+.rubocop_todo/), security checks, and

 contribution guides reflects enterprise hardening and